DCS: Importance in Process Control

 C. Alarm and Event Management

-- Stores event logs for troubleshooting and compliance reporting.
+- Stores detailed event logs for troubleshooting and audits.

 D. Process Visualization and Operator Interface (HMI)